 Use Oven Dinners to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe:

-This recipe was first posted in 2006!
-The photos were updated in 2015 and the recipe was last updated with more information in 2021.
+This recipe for a dinner with chicken thighs cooked with mushrooms was first posted in 2006!
+The photos were updated in 2015 and the recipe was last updated with more information in 2023.